 On Bodie Island, south of Nags Head’s Whale Bone Junction, visit the lighthouse on the Outer Banks that has not been rebuilt once or twice but three times.

-The 156-foot-tall Bodie Island Lighthouse features bold black and white horizontal stripes and continues to flash its light beam across the Graveyard of the Atlantic waters can be seen for 19 miles.
+The 156-foot-tall Bodie Island Lighthouse features bold black and white horizontal stripes and continues to flash its light beam across the graveyard of the Atlantic waters, which can be seen for 19 miles.

 Address: 8210 Bodie Island Lighthouse, Nags Head, NC 27959